The Computer Wore Tennis Shoes (1995 film): Plot

 Dexter, a once lazy and underachieving student at Medfield College, becomes an instant genius when a freak computer lab accident transfers an entire online encyclopedia to his brain.
 He uses his newfound intellect to ace a physics midterm in under ten minutes.
-The dean of Medfield College wishes to capitalize on Dexter’s superb intelligence by placing him on the school's quiz bowl team and allowing him to recruit his friends as teammates.
+The dean of Medfield College wishes to capitalize on Dexter's superb intelligence by placing him on the school's quiz bowl team and allowing him to recruit his friends as teammates.

 Medfield College wins several quiz bowls matches with Dexter exclusively answering every question.
 He receives national recognition and generates positive publicity for Medfield College.
 Dexter's success also has a negative impact.
 His friends believe he is becoming too conceited and contemplate leaving the quiz bowl team.
-Norwood Gill, a child prodigy and computer hacker from a rival school that won the Quiz Bowl three times and develops an obsession with Dexter, and probes into his background.
+Norwood Gill, a child prodigy and computer hacker from the rival school Hale University that won the Quiz Bowl three times and develops an obsession with Dexter, and probes into his background.
 Government agents also investigate Dexter as a potential computer hacker known as "Viper".

 Norwood ultimately uncovers the origin of Dexter's intellect.
 He exposes the information during a quiz bowl broadcast, but the revelation is largely dismissed by the audience.
 As Norwood prepares to compete against Dexter in the quiz bowl championship, he infects him with a computer virus that negates his encyclopedic knowledge.
 The virus takes full effect midway through the championship, forcing Dexter to rely on his teammates for support.
 Medfield College ultimately wins the championship and celebrates.
-Norwood is apprehended by government agents for committing several cybercrimes when he exposes himself as the viper.
+Norwood is apprehended by government agents for committing several cybercrimes when he exposes himself as The Viper.